-The unanimous city favorite seems to be Pilgrim Hill at 72nd Street on the East Side in Central Park.
+The unanimous city favorite seems to be Pilgrim Hill at 72nd Street and Fifth on the East Side in Central Park.
 It offers a perfect incline, very few rocks or sudden drops and a smooth, level glide that evens out at the bottom.
 Unfortunately, being deemed the best sledding spot in the city also means it gets very, very crowded.

 Carl Schurz Park